Young Adolescents, Schools and Communities – EDUC 602

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the candidate is required to create a thread in response to the provided prompt for each forum.
-Depending on the forum, the candidate will either choose a question to address in the thread or attach a copy of an assignment completed in the course.
+Discussions are collaborative learning experiences.
+Therefore, the candidate is required to create a thread in response to the provided prompt for each discussion.
 The candidate will then reply to classmates’ threads or attached submission for feedback, critique, and interaction.